Buhari, Minister Differ on NDDC Audit Report Implementation

 “The report of the audit has been

-According to a statement issued by the Director, Press and Public Relations, Patricia Deworitshe, “Umana stressed that the ministry is taking steps to review the already concluded audit report of the Niger Delta Development Commission (NDDC), as it would provide proper foundational template for the implementation and execution of projects in the region.”
+According to a statement issued by the Director, Press and Public Relations, Patricia Deworitshe, “Umana stressed that the ministry is taking steps to review the already concluded audit report of the NDDC as it would provide proper foundational template for the implementation and execution of projects in the region.”

 The minister restated the commitment of his ministry in partnering with major stakeholders and development partners to ensure the development of the Niger Delta region and the country.